firefly-iii/firefly-iii/.github/pull_request_template.md

 <!--
-Please read me:
+Before you create a new PR, please consider the following two considerations.

-1) DO NOT create a pull request for the MASTER branch.
+1) Pull request for the MASTER branch will be closed.
-2) DO NOT create pull requests to add new CURRENCIES.
+2) We cannot accept pull requests to add new currencies.

+Thanks.
 -->

 Fixes issue # (if relevant)